bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1103_guard_statements.md

   }

 ```
 ### Unwrap Optionals with Guard
-A guard statement is not only useful for replacing a conditional statement, but also used as a way to safely/implicitly unwrap optionals.
+Let's learn how a `guard` statement is used as a way to safely/implicitly unwrap optionals.

 ```swift
 func safetlyUnwrapUsingGuard() {